 Offering comfort and delivering bad news to relatives who cannot be with their loved ones

-Families and friends will be distressed that they were not able to be with their relatives when they were unwell or when they died.
+Families and friends will be distressed that they were not able to be with their relatives when they were unwell or when they died or were not able to be with them in the way that they would have liked.
 Take time with these conversations and think about what would help you if you were in their position.

 - Always allow yourself some preparation time.
 You need to be in the best ‘emotional space’ possible.
 You may only have a very short time to do this but it can still be done well.
 Think about what you would want in the situation and how you can best show care and compassion.